Thomas More Chambers

 Position

 Stephanie is regularly instructed in trials and applications in the County Courts, High Court and Companies Court.
-She has advised and represented parties to a number of long running, high-value cases, involving complex issues of contract, standards of reasonable care and skill, agency, professional negligence, commercial tenancies, company law, insolvency, gifts, trusts, restitution and consumer credit (including PPI claims).
-Stephanie has a particular interest in commercial fraud.
+She has advised and represented parties to a number of long running, high-value cases, involving complex issues of contract, standards of reasonable care and skill, agency, professional negligence, commercial tenancies, property, company law, insolvency, gifts, trusts and TOLATA, restitution, consumer credit (including PPI claims) and contested probate.
+Stephanie has also frequently been instructed by the performing artists’ union, Equity, in respect of breach of statutory duties and breach of contract claims, against agencies and/or hirers.

 Selected cases:

-• J v M (2021): Currently instructed in an equitable accounting claim, regarding properties owned by a previously cohabiting couple.
+• J v M (2021): Instructed by the Defendant in a TOLATA and equitable accounting claim, regarding properties owned by a previously cohabiting couple.
+The Claimant was ultimately required to make a balancing payment to the Defendant at the conclusion of the matter.

 • O v (1) C (2) B Ltd (2020): Led by Robert Deacon, represented the Defendants/Respondents to a claim, in which the Claimant asserts that she is entitled to 50% of a large number of properties acquired during the Claimant’s 20-year relationship with the First Defendant; and an unfair prejudice petition.The case concerned questions of constructive trusts, partnership and proprietary estoppel between unmarried couples